iclighthouse/Cycles.Finance/README.md

 #### Liquidity reward pool

-- Liquidity providers receive liquidity rewards in proportion to the time-weighted share they hold.
+- Liquidity providers can claim liquidity rewards in proportion to the share they hold.
 - [Plan] Participate in the ICLighthouse liquidity mining program and receive ICL token rewards.

+Note: To participate in AMM, you need to add both ICP and Cycles assets to the liquidity pool.
+The amount of these two assets will change as users trade.
+For example, if you add 1 ICP and 30 TCycles to the liquidity pool, after a period of time you may withdraw 0.9 ICP and 33.3 TCycles or other possible amounts.

 ## How does it work?